tmkontra/crucyble/README.md

 These altered C sources are then wrapped with Cython to provide "native extensions" in the Python runtime.

+## Development

+### Local Testing
+To test this library locally:
+1. clone the repo
+2. from `crucyble/` run `python setup.py build_ext -i`
+3. try: `python test/test_glove.py`
+4. examine the outputs!

+You can change the corpus variable in `test_glove.py` to point to any corpus you have locally.

+### Contributing
+...coming soon

 ## Performance

 Todo... :shrug: